jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Extras Killed Wikipedia's Evil Twin

 The environment keeps changing.
 Life needs to know how and uses its lifeforms to probe for answers.
-Similarly, people always have questions.
-Why are movies so expensive, or more importantly how do magnets and cooper wire make batteries.
+Similarly, people always have questions like why are movies so expensive, or more importantly how does malaria spread and what are proven techniques to not get infected.
 Constant questions are a problem and we need a tool to solve it.
 True to ourselves, we make a reference tool with the technology available and upgrade it when possible.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (500 BC) and books (500), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.